WEAK STOMACH ACID AND THE RELATIONSHIP TO

 THE MECHANISM OF HEARTBURN OR GERD

 American doctors are writing over 100,000,000 (100 million) prescriptions a year for acid-blocker drugs.
-As a believer in God, I simply have to ask myself if it makes sense that people were created so faulty as to have somewhere between 1 in 3 and 1 in 5 of us suffering with severe enough heartburn to be taking drugs to cover the symptoms?
+As a NON-EVOLUTIONIST, I simply have to ask myself if it makes sense that we humans were created so faulty as to require such a huge segment of our population to be reliant on heartburn drugs?
 No way!
 But why do these drugs appear to work --- at least on a temporary basis?

 They block the acid that is part of the mess being refluxed back up the esophagus.
 But it's kind of like "REBOUND HEADACHES" (headaches caused by the medications being taken to control headaches).
 And believe it or not, research has shown that if your body is not making enough stomach acid, it will actually increase the numbers of acid making cells in the stomach ---- helping to perpetuate the cycle.
 Having plenty of strong stomach acid helps the digestive process stay on track, preventing gas / bloating, and helping to keep the valve between the esophagus and stomach closed.
 This helps to prevent stomach acid and putrefying food from backing up into the esophagus or "refluxing".
 But where do you start as far as fixing this problem is concerned?